ChuckTSI/BetterThanNothingWebInterface/README.md

 # BetterThanNothingWebInterface
 A Web Interface for Seeing Data from Dishy in the Better Than Nothing Beta by Starlink

-This will show you most basic stats but will give you a visual chart/compass showing obestructions.
+This will show you most basic stats but will give you a visual chart/compass showing obstructions.

 Some notes: